Halftone Painting (acrylic and spray paint on canvas 68"X22")

 Environment created using Dream Machine

-The piece was created for an upcoming exhibition and also functions as a speculative example of how this visual language might be adapted for applied contexts.
+The piece functions as a speculative example of how this visual language might be adapted for applied contexts.
 In particular, it demonstrates the potential for translating logos, slogans, or other typographic material into painterly, halftone-based compositions, a direction that may resonate with clients familiar with my illustration and design practice.

 Commission a custom halftone painting